 Cotswold Falconry Centre

-Right next door to Batsford Arboretum, the Cotswold Falconry Centre is one of the UK’s leading centres for birds of prey and falconry (entry £12 adults, £10 concessions, £6 children aged 4–15).
+Right next door to Batsford Arboretum, the Cotswold Falconry Centre is one of the UK’s leading centres for birds of prey and falconry (entry £15 adults, £12 concessions, £8 children aged 4–15).
 It was founded in 1988 with a focus on conservation and breeding.
 There are now over 50 species of birds like owls, eagles, vultures, hawks and falcons – including some endangered species.

-You can visit the aviaries and see daily flying displays, or pre-book special experiences (for an extra cost) which let you get up close to their owls or try out flying a hawk for yourself.
+The centre is open from mid-February until October each year.
+You can visit the aviaries and see daily flying displays from their birds of prey.
+Or pre-book a special experience (for an extra cost) which lets you get up close to their owls or try out flying a hawk for yourself.

 Sezincote House and Gardens

-Sezincote House is a piece of India in the Cotswolds (gardens £7.50 adults/£2.50 children under 16 or house and gardens £12.50 adults/£7.50 children – house open May–September only).
+Sezincote House is a piece of India in the Cotswolds (garden entry £9 adults/£3 children under 16 or house and gardens £15 adults/£9 children – the house is open May–September only).
 This unusual property was built in Hindu and Muslim style, complete with an onion dome roof.

 It was designed by Samuel Pepys Cockerell – who’d never actually been to India – and is said to have influenced the design of the Brighton Pavilion after the Prince Regent paid a visit in 1807.
 The house is surrounded by landscaped gardens which are also Indian-inspired, with a curving conservatory, pavilion, water gardens, fountains and statues of elephants, snakes and Hindu gods.